isndev/qb/README.md

   - (Recommended) CMake
   - (Recommended) Disable the HyperThreading to optimize your Physical Cores Cache
 * #### Pros
-  - Multi plateforme (Linux|Windows|Apple)
+  - Multi platform (Linux|Windows|Apple)
-  - Compile with a specific hardware configuration
+  - Easy to use
   - CPU cache friendly
   - Very fast and low-latency
-  - Easy reusbale code from a project to another
+  - Reusable code from a project to another
-  - Forget everything about multithreading concurrency issues
+  - Forget everything about multi-threading concurrency issues
 * #### Coins
-  - Almost Everything is deduced at compile time, then it can increase the compilation time
   - Strong CPU usage
   - ...